All Episodes

 I knew it would have penalties.

-What is what is your conclusion then?
+What is your conclusion then?

 What is my conclusion?

-Um, you know, my I called you before.
+You know, I called you before.

-I have four girls that I homeschool, and we did that rush worship live.
+I have four girls that I homeschool, and we did that Rush worship live.

 Do you remember that?